ConsultingMD/blog/source/_posts/2015-06-19-securely-transmitting-credentials-from-the-commandline-with-osx-and-gmail.markdown

 > 1. The filename to encrypt
 > 1. The email address of the user we want to send this to (This will also be used to identify the GPG key to be used for encryption)
-> 1. A comments / subject line for the email
+> 1. A comment / subject line for the email

 From there we create an encrypted copy of the file, adding our own and the recipient's keys and then email the encrypted copy of the file as an attachment.
 I have this setup to BCC me with the email so that I have a record of what was sent out and confirmation that the message went through.